JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 });
 ```

-Now that the results are sent back to the R server, we can use them to display it back in the application so users of the application may know how the model performed.
+Now that the results are sent back to the R server, we can use them to display it back in the application (Figure \@ref(fig:shiny-complete-ml5-output)) so users of the application may know how the model performed.
 We shall eventually make this prettier, but for now, we'll limit it to displaying the results in `verbatimTextOutput`.

 ```r
 library(shiny)